Vietnam, Ha Long Bay © guido da rozze

 Best time to visit Vietnam

 There is no clear-cut best time to visit Vietnam.
 However, spring (February to April) and autumn (August to October) offer temperate weather and are the driest times of year.
 Travellers may want to avoid Monsoon season: roughly May to September in the southwest and October to April in the Northeast.
 Nonetheless, most people travel over the December to January period.
-Remember that the regions have such varied weather patterns that it ultimately depends on where you intend to visit.
+Travellers should remember that the regions have such varied weather patterns that it ultimately depends on where they intend to visit.
 Read more on Vietnam's Climate and Weather.

 What to see in Vietnam